-A number of use cases in healthcare are well suited for a big data solution.
+A number of use cases in healthcare are well suited for a big.
 Some academic- or research-focused healthcare institutions are either experimenting with big data or using it in advanced research projects.
 Those institutions draw upon data scientists, statisticians, graduate students, and the like to wrangle the complexities of big data.
 In the following sections, we’ll address some of those complexities and what’s being done to simplify big data and make it more accessible.

 A Brief History of Big Data in Healthcare

 In 2001, Doug Laney, now at Gartner, coined the term “the 3 V’s” to define big data–Volume, Velocity, and Variety.
 Other analysts have argued that this is too simplistic, and there are more things to think about when defining big data.
 They suggest more V’s such as Variability and Veracity, and even a C for Complexity.
 We’ll stick with the simpler 3 V’s definition for this piece.

 In healthcare, we do have large volumes of data coming in.
 EMRs alone collect huge amounts of data.
 Most of that data is collected for recreational purposes according to Brent James of Intermountain Healthcare.
 But neither the volume nor the velocity of data in healthcare is truly high enough to require big data today.
 Our work with health systems shows that only a small fraction of the tables in an EMR database (perhaps 400 to 600 tables out of 1000s) are relevant to the current practice of medicine and its corresponding analytics use cases.
 So, the vast majority of the data collection in healthcare today could be considered recreational.
 Although that data may have value down the road as the number of use cases expands, there aren’t many real use cases for much of that data today.